Dealing With Aggressive Behavior In Your Cat

 Why Does My Cat Bite & Scratch, And What Can I Do About It?

 Ron Hines DVM PhD

 Some house cats, like some people, are sweethearts.
-They crave human affection, companionship, touch and attention.
+They crave affection, companionship, touch and attention.
 They are trusting, tolerant and mellow.
-They come to us with their tails straight up to greet us at the door.
-They rarely show displeasure and when they do, their inclination is just to leave.
+They come to us with their tails held high to greet us at the door.
+They rarely show displeasure and when they do, their inclination is to just leave.
 They don’t hold grudges.
+I call them sweetheart cats.
 But there are a few – perhaps 10-15% these days – that remain aloof, timid and even aggressive toward their owners.
-Most arrived by way of an animal shelter.
-Sometimes the staff was honest about the cat’s personality, sometimes they weren’t and sometimes they did not know.
-This article is about those cats, why they are that way, your options in living with them and why the problem is considerably more common today than it once was.
+Most arrived by way of an animal shelter or rescue.
+Some are feral rehabs.
+Sometimes the overworked staff were honest about the cat’s personality issues, sometimes they weren’t, and sometimes they didn’t know or just hoped for a good owner-cat match. (read here) This article is about those cats, why they are that way, your options for living with them and why the problem is considerably more common today than it once was.

 Aggression And Your Cat’s Genetics